 Get Blanket Flowers To Produce More Blooms

 If your blanket flower plant is not producing enough blooms or you want to encourage it to bloom again, there are a few things you can try.
 One method is to deadhead the flowers.
 Deadheading involves removing the spent blooms from the plant to encourage it to produce more flowers.
 This is best done when the blooms start to fade or wilt.
-Another way to get more blooms is to fertilize the plant.
-As mentioned earlier, a balanced fertilizer can help encourage blooming.
-Additionally, make sure the plant is getting enough sunlight and water.
+Additionally, make sure the plant is getting enough sunlight.
 These plants thrive in full sun and well-drained soil, so ensure they get these optimal conditions.
+Avoid overwatering, which will stress this drought-tolerant plant and eventually lead to rot.
 Finally, to keep your blanket flower blooming, remove any damaged or diseased stems as soon as possible to prevent the spread of any problems.

 Why Blanket Flower Isn’t Blooming